rrwick/SPAdes-Contig-Graph/README.md

+# This tool is deprecated!

+[Unicycler](https://github.com/rrwick/Unicycler) is an assembly tool for bacterial genomes which can function as a SPAdes-optimiser.
+If given short reads as input, it will run SPAdes and apply repeat resolution (from the `contigs.paths` file) to the graph.
+Unicycler's behaviour is therefore similar to this tool's connection-priority mode.
+However, it has the added benefit of assigning quality scores to the repeat resolution to avoid applying those which may cause misassemblies.

+The current recommendation is therefore to assemble with Unicycler.
+Since Unicycler always produces outputs in graph format, this tool is not needed.
+If you're still interested in using this tool, the original README follows:

 # SPAdes Contig Graph

 This tool produces a fastg graph from either the contigs or scaffolds from a [SPAdes](http://bioinf.spbau.ru/spades) assembly.
 It uses the sequences from the contigs/scaffolds fasta file and adds connections that it infers from the assembly_graph.fastg file and the paths file.